PostPCEra/MLDocs/docs/22_Project_ideas.md

 ## 1. Code auto refactoring
 ```
  1. Let it collect all pass trhu data while tests are executing
- 2. Then figure out possible `code refactoring` and test and run tests after refactor , compare result if same then save those refactoring
+ 2. Then figure out possible `code refactoring` and test and run tests after refactor , compare result
+    if same then save those refactoring.

  3. Apply when somebody is modifying code to that file as a pre commit hook like what `pretty print` does
 ```

-## 1. Stock Sell Timing advice
+## 2. Stock Sell Timing advice
 ```
 1. Ask people to input their Stock holdings, they can choose to mask true holding with percentage like 10%, 25% 50% etc..